 Lick #4 – Paradise City

 The fourth Slash lick comes from Paradise City and is part of the first guitar solo.
-This style of lick is fairly common for connecting the 5th/4th positions of the major pentatonic and 1st/5th positions of the minor pentatonic scales.
+This style of lick is fairly common for connecting the 1st/5th positions of the minor pentatonic scales.
 This particular lick uses the A minor blues scale and is very similar to a lick you see by David Gilmour in the second solo of Comfortably Numb.

 Listen to the lick: Slash lick #4: Paradise City